Eaglet Eye Academy

 Reinier Stortelder, BOptom; Giancarlo Montani OD, FIACLE, FBCLA; Javier Rojas OD, FAAO, FSLS

 Over the last decade the soft lens market has learned that the dropout rate is not improving.
 The existing method of fitting soft lenses, based on the keratometry values of the eye and BC of the lens does not work.
+An easy-to-use calculation method is introduced.

 Considerations when comparing scleral shape differences